RobinHoover.com

 HUMANE BORDERS' DEATH MAP

-In partnership with the Pima County Medical Examiner's Office, Humane Borders have created an updated migrant death map, formally known as the Arizona OpenGIS Initiative for Deceased Migrants.
+In partnership with the Pima County Medical Examiner's Office, Humane Borders has been dedicated to creating humane borders by developing an updated migrant death map, officially known as the Arizona OpenGIS Initiative for Deceased Migrants.
+This initiative is part of broader immigration reform efforts aimed at enhancing migrant safety resources.
+You can find these important maps at HumaneBorders.org, because every migrant matters.

 RED CROSS LOCATIONS